EndPointCorp/end-point-blog/2013/03/07/streaming-live-with-red5-media.html.md

 By the way the -version 8 flag for mtasc was added specifically to compile ExternalInterface, otherwise, these libraries would not be found.

-## Chat in the absence of Sound
+### Chat in the absence of Sound

 One thing I really appreciate about the Google Hangout architecture is that it does not just make the whole page a bulky <embed> or <object> and lock everything into the external component.
 I love how they use the familiar and friendly JavaScript and HTML to add some interactive features.
-That's why I decided to break the single VideoConference component into pieces as well and tie them together on a web page.
+That’s why I decided to break the single VideoConference component into pieces as well and tie them together on a web page.

 The original conference had its audio support commented out with the note about performance issues.
 Bummer!
 This will surely need to be addressed, but for now I decided to use the existing chat and make it separate.
 Create a blank document [chat.fla](https://github.com/marinalohova/red5-flash/blob/master/chat.fla) and drag Chat clip from the VideoConference Library to the stage.